tomdee/calico-docker-prototype/GCEPrototype.md

 #### Start the containers

+1. On the first host, start BIRD and the plugins.
+The plugin would normally be the part of the orchestration that informs the Calico components about the current state of the system.
+In this prototype, the plugin is just a simple python script that loads text config.
+Two instances are run, one for the network API and one for the Endpoint API.
+If you want more diagnostics, run them interactively from a bash container. *The plugin must run on the first server only.*

+        docker run -d -v /var/log/bird:/var/log/bird --privileged=true --name="bird" --net=host --restart=always -t calico:bird /usr/bin/run_bird bird1.conf
+        docker run -d -v /var/log/calico:/var/log/calico --privileged=true --name="plugin1" --net=host -v /opt/plugin:/opt/plugin calico:plugin python /opt/scripts/plugin.py network
+        docker run -d -v /var/log/calico:/var/log/calico --privileged=true --name="plugin2" --net=host -v /opt/plugin:/opt/plugin calico:plugin python /opt/scripts/plugin.py ep

+    The plugin would normally be the part of the orchestration that informs the Calico components about the current state of the system.
+In this prototype, the plugin is just a simple python script that loads text config (which you will create shortly). _Note that the plugin and Felix poll for configuration - this is just a limitation of the prototype code, and means that there may be a delay of some seconds before endpoints are fully networked._

-1. On the first host, run the following as root (to start Felix, the ACL Manager, and BIRD respectively).
+2. On the first host, run the following as root (to start Felix and the ACL Manager).

         docker run -d -v /var/log/calico:/var/log/calico --privileged=true --name="felix" --net=host --restart=always -t calico:felix calico-felix --config-file=/etc/calico/felix.cfg
         docker run -d -v /var/log/calico:/var/log/calico --privileged=true --name="aclmgr" --net=host --restart=always -t calico:felix calico-acl-manager --config-file=/etc/calico/acl_manager.cfg
-        docker run -d -v /var/log/bird:/var/log/bird --privileged=true --name="bird" --net=host --restart=always -t calico:bird /usr/bin/run_bird bird1.conf

-2. On the second host, run the following as root (to start Felix and bird respectively).
+3. Finally, on the second (and any further) hosts, run the following to start Felix and BIRD.
 Note that the ACL Manager need only run on the first host, so is not started here.

         docker run -d -v /var/log/calico:/var/log/calico --privileged=true --name="felix" --net=host --restart=always -t calico:felix calico-felix --config-file=/etc/calico/felix.cfg
         docker run -d -v /var/log/bird:/var/log/bird --privileged=true --name="bird" --net=host --restart=always -t calico:bird /usr/bin/run_bird bird2.conf

-3. On the first host (only) start the Calico plugin.

-        docker run -d -v /var/log/calico:/var/log/calico --privileged=true --name="plugin1" --net=host -v /opt/plugin:/opt/plugin calico:plugin python /opt/scripts/plugin.py network
-        docker run -d -v /var/log/calico:/var/log/calico --privileged=true --name="plugin2" --net=host -v /opt/plugin:/opt/plugin calico:plugin python /opt/scripts/plugin.py ep

-    The plugin would normally be the part of the orchestration that informs the Calico components about the current state of the system.
-In this prototype, the plugin is just a simple python script that loads text config.
-Two instances are run, one for the network API and one for the Endpoint API. *The plugin must run on the first server only.*

 #### Create some container endpoints

 Next create some test containers, and network them.
 You'll want to create containers on both hosts, remembering that we have assigned the address range `192.168.1.0/24` to `host-1` and `192.168.2.0/24` to `host-2`.
 This can be done as follows.